Find synonyms Find exact match

 •Maternal epilepsy and mood disorders

 ●Congenital complete heart block in offspring of mothers with connective tissue disorders and anti-Ro/SSA and anti-La/SSB antibodies.
 (See "Neonatal lupus".)

 ●Congenital infections such as cytomegalovirus, herpesvirus, rubella, or coxsackie virus.
 (See "Clinical manifestations and diagnosis of enterovirus and parechovirus infections" and "Overview of TORCH infections", section on 'Clinical features of TORCH infections'.)

 ●Drugs taken in pregnancy such as hydantoin (eg, pulmonary and aortic stenosis), lithium (eg, Ebstein's anomaly) [32-34], and alcohol (eg, atrial and ventricular septal defects) can be associated with cardiac defects.
-(See "Risks associated with epilepsy and pregnancy", section on 'Phenytoin' and "Infants of mothers with substance abuse", section on 'Fetal alcohol spectrum disorder'.)
+(See "Risks associated with epilepsy and pregnancy", section on 'Phenytoin' and "Fetal alcohol spectrum disorder: Clinical features and diagnosis", section on 'Structural birth defects'.)

 ●Assisted reproductive technology (ART) increases the risk for congenital heart disease, particularly for malformations of the outflow tracts and ventriculoarterial connections.
 It is unclear if this risk is related to the underlying etiology of infertility in the couple or the ART per se .

 Family history — There is an overall threefold increased risk for CHD when a first degree relative has CHD [17,37].
 The familial risk of specific malformations is even greater, suggesting a stronger genetic effect in these conditions.